 I’ve always wanted to try my hand at creating surface pattern designs.
 What is surface pattern design, you might ask?
 It’s a skill in creating designs that are primarily used for fashion and home decor textiles, paper products, and much more.
-It is decoration for many surfaces that are all around us.
-Having a background of sewing and fashion and with my skills as a graphic designer, I thought I would give it a try.
+It is a decoration for many surfaces that are all around us.
+Having a background in sewing and fashion and with my skills as a graphic designer, I thought I would give it a try.

 If you have looked at my portfolio you may have noticed that I love flowers.
-I paint them, I photograph them and I draw them.
+I paint them, I photographed them and I draw them.
 This practice is coming in very handy for surface pattern design.

 Below are my sketches of some random flowers that I have photographed and a few of those photos, as well.

-Using Adobe Illustrator and my Wacom tablet I created vector illustrations from my sketches, gave them some color and then grouped them together in a pattern.
+Using Adobe Illustrator and my Wacom tablet I created vector illustrations from my sketches, gave them some color, and then grouped them together in a pattern.
 I found my color combination from a book in my library called ‘The Designer’s Guide to Color Combinations’ by Leslie Cabarga.
 This combo came from the Art Deco section.
 I am very fond of Art Deco so that was a bonus find.